csci104/site/_includes/writeups/class-design-websearch.md

 Read the Web Search programming problem desribed in the second half of the assignment carefully (several times), and study the provided skeleton code.

 **Draw an inheritance diagram** (an example of an inheritance diagram is shown below) of all the classes in the skeleton code, as well as all of the classes you need to create for this assignment.
-Show any inheritance relationship as well as **important** composition (has-a) relationships between the classes we've given (you can ignore composition relationship of basic `string`, `int`, etc. data members) of important data members)
+Show any inheritance relationship as well as **important** composition (has-a) relationships between the classes we've given (you can ignore composition relationship of basic `string`, `int`, etc. data members) of important data members). **Before you can show composition relationships, you will need to consider what data members might need to be added to various classes (in particular the `SearchEng` and derived `Handlers`).**

 **Provide your diagram and answers in `q5.pdf`**.
 You can use any drawing program you wish (hand-drawn and scanned is also fine **if you draw neatly**).